 Enter details of the assessment item—copy and paste assessment details from your course outline.

 A link to the marking criteria is also useful here.
-Also, remind your students that Turnitin will only accept doc, docx, rtf, txt, pdf, htm or html file types.
-If they are to submit Excel files, tell them to save them as PDFs first.
+Also, remind your students what file types they are expected to upload in.
+Turnitin will only accept common file types such as doc, docx, rtf, txt, pdf, htm or HTML and also others such as hwp, odt, wpd, ps or PowerPoint and Excel if they contain computer readable text.

 If you copy and paste from Word, remember to use the Paste from Word function .